"For the growing good of the world is partly dependent on unhistoric acts; and that

 -George Eliot, Middlemarch

-I am a full-time instructor in English at De Anza College.
+This is my seventh year teaching at De Anza.
 I love working with De Anza students and I'm thrilled to be a part of the De Anza community.

 - the work is collaborative - students work with me and with each other.

-- we focus on topics such as magic, education, racism, journalism, and science.
+- we explore in writing topics such as racism, community, social justice, education, journalism, and science.

 - I encourage students to understand reading and writing in relation to communities outside of the classroom.